Carambola: Cultivation

 The carambola is a tropical and subtropical fruit which can be grown at elevations up to 4,000 ft.
 It prefers full sun exposure, but requires enough humidity and annual rainfall of at least 70 in.
 It does not have a soil type preference, but will thrive in loam and requires good drainage.
 Moderate irrigation supports its growth during dry seasons.
 Heavy rains may inhibit fruit production.

 Carambola trees are planted at least 20 ft from each other and typically are fertilized three times a year.
 The tree grows rapidly and typically produces fruit at four or five years of age.
 The large amount of rain during spring actually reduces the amount of fruit, but, in ideal conditions, carambola can produce from 200 to 400 lb of fruit a year.
 The carambola tree flowers throughout the year, with main fruiting seasons from April to June and October to December in Malaysia, for example, but fruiting also occurs at other times in some other locales, such as South Florida.

 Growth and leaf responses of container-grown 'Arkin' carambola (Averrhoa carambola L.) trees to long-term exposure of 25%, 50%, or 100% sunlight showed that shading increased rachis length and leaflet area, decreased leaflet thickness, and produced more horizontal branch orientation.

 Major pests are carambola fruit flies, fruit moths, ants, and birds.
 Crops are also susceptible to frost.

 Top producers of carambola in the world market include Australia, Guyana, India, Israel, Malaysia, the Philippines, Taiwan, and the United States.
 Malaysia is a global leader in star fruit production by volume and ships the product widely to Asia and Europe.
 Due to concerns over pests and pathogens, however, whole star fruits cannot yet be imported to the US from Malaysia under current United States Department of Agriculture regulations.
 In the United States, carambolas are grown in tropical and semitropical areas, including parts of Florida and Hawaii.

-In the United States, commercial cultivation and broad consumer acceptance of the fruit only date to the 1970s, attributable to Morris Arkin, a backyard horticulturalist, in Coral Gables, Florida.
+In the United States, commercial cultivation and broad consumer acceptance of the fruit only date to the 1970s, attributable to Morris Arkin, a backyard horticultuarlist, in Coral Gables, Florida.
 The 'Arkin' variety represented 98% of the acreage in South Florida in the early 21st century.